devjhex/markdown-notes/README.md

 ## Project Overview
 This project showcases Markdown Notes web application.
 ## Tech Stack
-This was with HTML and Tailwind.
+This was built with HTML and Tailwind.